quadroid/jcf-pascal-format/README.md

     ```

   * Formatter no longer attempts to change indentation or line endings (or anything else) inside comments.

+Binaries are available.
+The 64-bit Windows build is from FPC.
+The 32-bit Windows version is built with Delphi.
+Other operating systems should build with little to no changes.

 Do whatever you want with this.
 Original description follows.